Scrambled Eggs and Zucchini

 What makes this recipe taste unique is the relatively generous amount—1/2 cup’s worth—of Pecorino Romano cheese that goes into it, which really flavors zucchini.
 I love zucchini, but it’s sort of like the tofu of vegetables.
 It needs good flavors to come to life.

-Why You’ll Love These Zucchini and Eggs
+Why You’ll Love These Scrambled Eggs and Zucchini

-- Quick and easy: This is one of the easiest recipes to make.
+Quick and easy: This is one of the easiest recipes to make.
 It takes little time to prepare, and everything cooks in one pan.

 Key Ingredients